microsoftgraph/msgraph-sdk-powershell/src/Planner/Planner/docs/v1.0/New-MgGroupPlannerPlanBucket.md

       - `[PreviewType <String>]`: plannerPreviewType
       - `[References <IMicrosoftGraphPlannerExternalReferences>]`: plannerExternalReferences
         - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[DueDateTime <DateTime?>]`: Date and time at which the task is due.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
     - `[HasDescription <Boolean?>]`: Read-only.
 Value is true if the details object of the task has a non-empty description and false otherwise.
     - `[OrderHint <String>]`: Hint used to order items of this type in a list view.
 The format is defined as outlined here.
     - `[PercentComplete <Int32?>]`: Percentage of task completion.
 When set to 100, the task is considered completed.